Parser

 Learn how to use the Parser with this example.

-We have opened the configuration of the Parser to our Pipeline, which is receiving data from the linked Listener.
+We have opened the configuration of the Parser to our Pipeline, which receives data from the linked Listener.

 First we must select the field to parse from the Listener to separate into more specific data.
 This is the field containing the raw data.